 You may qualify for - or your employer may offer - a personal funding account (PFA).
 There are different types of personal funding accounts, but the one thing that they all have in common is that they allow you to use pre-tax funds to pay for specific

-*Your employer decides whether or not your HRA funds will roll over annually.
+*Your employer decides whether or not your HRA or FSA funds will roll over annually.

-A health savings account is an account that covers preventive exams and screenings in full.
-An HSA allows you to save money tax-free and use it to pay for current and future IRS-approved healthcare expenses, such as your health plan's deductible,
+allows you to save money tax free and use it to pay for current and future IRS-approved healthcare expenses, such as your health plan's deductible, copays,

 You can also save and invest your money and let it grow tax-free over time to use in the future.